Inflectra/rapise-documentation/docs/RVL/Columns.md

 However the script may see this value and use it for own purpose, i.e.:

 * Set report attribute
-* Assign global variable.
+* Assign global variable
-* Do Screenshot.
+* Do Screenshot
 * Do custom action.

-You may have one or more custom columns defined in the script achieve necessary goals.
+You may have one or more custom columns defined in the script to achieve necessary goals.
 This will require you to override `OnRVLScriptStep` function as described below.

 ## OnRVLScriptStep

 > Note: The information below requires some JavaScript knowledge.
 In most cases all you need is to copy relevant snippet from the documentation or KB to achieve desired behavior

-Custom column actions are processed in the `OnRVLScriptStep` function that should be defined in the `User.js` file or in the custom library.
+Custom column actions are processed in the `OnRVLScriptStep` function that should be defined in the `User.js` file or in the [custom library](../Guide/custom_libraries.md).

 ```javascript
 function OnRVLScriptStep(item, place, status, ctx, stackItem)